joelouthan/theologic.us/content/posts/2-ordo-salutis/2018-06-21-ordo-salutis-x-our-new-inheritance-spirits-witness-in-our-adoption.md

 If we are saved by God, then God is our Father.

->Romans 8:12–15 So then, brothers, we are debtors, not to the flesh, to live according to the flesh.
-For if you live according to the flesh you will die, but if by the Spirit you put to death the deeds of the body, you will live.
-For all who are led by the Spirit of God are sons of God.
-For you did not receive the spirit of slavery to fall back into fear, but you have received the Spirit of adoption as sons, by whom we cry, "Abba!
-Father!”
+>Romans 8:12-17 (CSB) So then, brothers and sisters, we are not obligated to the flesh to live according to the flesh, 13 because if you live according to the flesh, you are going to die.
+But if by the Spirit you put to death the deeds of the body, you will live.
+14 For all those led by God’s Spirit are God’s sons.
+15 For you did not receive a spirit of slavery to fall back into fear.
+Instead, you received the Spirit of adoption, by whom we cry out, “Abba, Father!”
+16 The Spirit himself testifies together with our spirit that we are God’s children, 17 and if children, also heirs—heirs of God and coheirs with Christ—if indeed we suffer with him so that we may also be glorified with him.

 And if God is our Father, God absolutely promises we will look like His Son (and God does not break promises).

->Romans 8:29 For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
+>Romans 8:29 (CSB) For those he foreknew he also predestined to be conformed to the image of his Son, so that he would be the firstborn among many brothers and sisters.

->Hebrews 12:3–11 Consider him who endured from sinners such hostility against himself, so that you may not grow weary or fainthearted.
-In your struggle against sin you have not yet resisted to the point of shedding your blood.
-And have you forgotten the exhortation that addresses you as sons?
-"My son, do not regard lightly the discipline of the Lord, nor be weary when reproved by him.
-For the Lord disciplines the one he loves, and chastises every son whom he receives.”
-It is for discipline that you have to endure.
-God is treating you as sons.
-For what son is there whom his father does not discipline?
-If you are left without discipline, in which all have participated, then you are illegitimate children and not sons.
-Besides this, we have had earthly fathers who disciplined us and we respected them.
-Shall we not much more be subject to the Father of spirits and live?
-For they disciplined us for a short time as it seemed best to them, but he disciplines us for our good, that we may share his holiness.
-For the moment all discipline seems painful rather than pleasant, but later it yields the peaceful fruit of righteousness to those who have been trained by it.
+>Hebrews 12:3–11 (CSB)
+><sup> 3 </sup> For consider him who endured such hostility from sinners against himself, so that you won’t grow weary and give up.

+><sup> 4 </sup> In struggling against sin, you have not yet resisted to the point of shedding your blood.

+><sup> 5 </sup> And you have forgotten the exhortation that addresses you as sons: My son, do not take the Lord’s discipline lightly or lose heart when you are reproved by him,

+><sup> 6 </sup> for the Lord disciplines the one he loves and punishes every son he receives.

+><sup> 7 </sup> Endure suffering as discipline: God is dealing with you as sons.
+For what son is there that a father does not discipline?

+><sup> 8 </sup> But if you are without discipline—which all receive—then you are illegitimate children and not sons.

+><sup> 9 </sup> Furthermore, we had human fathers discipline us, and we respected them.
+Shouldn’t we submit even more to the Father of spirits and live?

+><sup> 10 </sup> For they disciplined us for a short time based on what seemed good to them, but he does it for our benefit, so that we can share his holiness.

+><sup> 11 </sup> No discipline seems enjoyable at the time, but painful.
+Later on, however, it yields the peaceful fruit of righteousness to those who have been trained by it.

 And if God is our Father, we will not stand before Him in our own defense as though we could do so in our own self-righteousness.
 No!
 God himself bears witness with our witness that we belong to Him.

+>>Matthew 7:21–23 (CSB)
->Matthew 7:21–23 "Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
-On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
-And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.’
+> 21  “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father in heaven.

+> 22  On that day many will say to me, ‘Lord, Lord, didn’t we prophesy in your name, drive out demons in your name, and do many miracles in your name?’

+> 23  Then I will announce to them, ‘I never knew you.
+Depart from me, you lawbreakers!'

->Romans 8:16 The Spirit himself bears witness with our spirit that we are children of God,
+>Romans 8:16 (CSB) The Spirit himself testifies together with our spirit that we are God’s children,

 And then God is our Father, and the Holy Spirit of adoption is our witness, then it stands to reason that Christ is our Eldest Brother.
 If that being the case, we are then co-heirs with He whom is heir to all things.

->Romans 8:17 and if children, then heirs—heirs of God and fellow heirs with Christ, provided we suffer with him in order that we may also be glorified with him.
+>Romans 8:17 (CSB) and if children, also heirs—heirs of God and coheirs with Christ—if indeed we suffer with him so that we may also be glorified with him.

->Hebrews 1:1–2 Long ago, at many times and in many ways, God spoke to our fathers by the prophets, but in these last days he has spoken to us by his Son, whom he appointed the heir of all things, through whom also he created the world.
+>Hebrews 1:1-2 (CSB) Long ago God spoke to our ancestors by the prophets at different times and in different ways.
+2 In these last days, he has spoken to us by his Son.
+God has appointed him heir of all things and made the universe through him.

 And to that end, you believe and trust in God, then the Father of Christ is your Father.
 We are His sons forevermore because a Perfect Father never loses his kids.

->John 10:28–30 I give them eternal life, and they will never perish, and no one will snatch them out of my hand.
-My Father, who has given them to me, is greater than all, and no one is able to snatch them out of the Father’s hand.
-I and the Father are one.”
+>John 10:28-30 (CSB) I give them eternal life, and they will never perish.
+No one will snatch them out of my hand.
+29 My Father, who has given them to me, is greater than all.
+No one is able to snatch them out of the Father’s hand.
+30 I and the Father are one.”

 In some states, when a child is adopted, the law ensures that the adopted child is given an inheritance no matter what (assuming there is an inheritance to be left to the child) even if the natural born children are left out of the will.
 But even still, sometimes adoptive kids can feel like second-class family members in their own home; never mind the reality of not being with your original parents.